 The Graduate School Policies and Procedures should be consulted for detailed information on time limitations and continuous enrollment.
-If a student needs extended time to complete the program, they can submit a request to extend time using a form (https://grad.illinoisstate.edu/students/forms/).
 The best course of action is to maintain enrollment continuously; however, if there is an upcoming semester in which a student is not planning to enroll in coursework, then the student should contact the graduate school (http://grad.illinoisstate.edu/) and double-check to make sure that the planned non-enrollment will not affect their status in the doctoral program.